 Specialty Foam

 Specialty Foam is generally urethane foam that is in specialty shapes.
 You can expect to find shapes from topiaries to heads and more.
-This is great if you are looking for something specific for a project.
-Especially if the shape will be too difficult to cut yourself from another foam product.
+This is great if you are looking for a specific shape for a project.
+Especially if the shape is too difficult to cut from another foam product.

 Below are some examples of projects you can make using Specialty Foam!

-Now that you understand the types of Styrofoam to use for crafting, get out and make a few craft foam projects!
+Now that you understand the types of Styrofoam to use for crafting, run out to your craft store and make a few craft foam projects!
 You can create so many amazing things with just a little foam!

 FAQs About Types Of Styrofoam